Si2-9harth/Assessing-and-Predicting-the-Energy-Effeciency-of-Buildings/README.md

 # Assessing and Predicting the Energy Effeciency of Buildings
+Deep Learning approaches using Artificial Neural Network to be applied in forecasting and improving building energy performance.
 ## List of features for prediction of the Heating and Cooling load were based on.
 1. Relative Compactness
 2. Surface Area